morays-community/morays-doc/docs/source/nemo.getting_started.rst

     libmct.so   libmpeu.so   liboasis.cbind.so   libpsmile.MPI1.so   libscrip.so

-Activate OASIS Python API.
+Activate OASIS3-MCT Python API.
 The best is to put this command in your ``bash_profile``:

 .. code-block :: bash